isabella232/help-7/gitbook/superquery/scheduled-queries/updating-scheduled-queries.md

 <!-- markdownlint-disable-next-line -->
 ![](<../.gitbook/assets/image (88).png>)

 Additionally, a new query tab will open, containing the SQL of that scheduled query.
-If your change requires updating the underlying SQL of your scheduled query, then click "Cancel" in the slideout and make the change in the newly-opened query tab.
+If your change requires updating the underlying SQL of your scheduled query, then click "Cancel" in the slide-out and make the change in the newly-opened query tab.

-After making your changes, click on the "Schedule Query" icon to bring back the slideout.
+After making your changes, click on the "Schedule Query" icon to bring back the slide-out.
 Finally, click on "Update" to make your changes final.&#x20;

 <!-- markdownlint-disable-next-line -->
 ![](<../.gitbook/assets/image (89).png>)